 We often refer to the media as a reflection of society, or perhaps, our reality.
 These plastic documentaries to watch bring to the fore the aggressive global problem that is plastic pollution.

 Plastic is everywhere; from grocery bags to electrical gadgets, tons and tons of plastic surround us.
-On average, a single individual uses about 700 single-use plastic bags a year!
+An average individual uses about 700 single-use plastic bags a year!
 That is 5 trillion globally per year.
-We ditch our plastic without knowing that they are coming right back to us in dangerous ways.
+We ditch our plastic without knowing that it is coming back to us in dangerous ways.

 Plastic waste often ends up in landfills and soon after in the oceans.
-On land and in the water, they pose a serious threat to animals.
+They pose a serious threat to animals on land and in the water.
 Animals get entangled in webs of plastic which they ingest or are injured by, leading to poor quality of life or death.

 However, plastic waste will not decompose.
 Instead, they break into microscopic fragments that attract toxins.
-Marine life then ingests these toxic microplastics, and they go up the food chain to humans.
-Scientists have also discovered that these microplastics can be airborne and pollute our world’s fresh air.
+Marine life then ingests these toxic microplastics, which go up the food chain to humans.
+Scientists have also discovered that these microplastics can be airborne and pollute our world's fresh air.

-Many people will crinkle their noses in disgust at the sight of plastic washing up on the shores of their favorite beaches.
+Many people will wrinkle their noses in disgust at the sight of plastic washing up on the shores of their favorite beaches.
 Naturally, they agree that the sight of plastic clogging rivers, canals, and drainage is unpleasant.
 However, they do not realize how much they contribute to the presence of single-use plastic in all these places.
-The desire for shiny new things often makes people think less about conserving rather than consuming.
+The desire for shiny new things often makes people think less about conserving rather than consuming - fueling the plastic pollution crisis.

 For years people and groups have worked to raise awareness on the issue of ocean plastic and its dangers.
 With fingers pointed at plastic-producing companies.
 As such, to better understand how we are all accomplices in the plastic poisoning of the planet, here are some plastic documentaries to watch.